 An investigation and risk assessment, in addition to any assessment provided with the planning application, must be completed in accordance with a scheme to assess the nature and extent of any contamination on the site, whether or not it originates on the site.
 The contents of the scheme are subject to the approval in writing of the Local Planning Authority.
 The investigation and risk assessment must be undertaken by competent persons and a written report of the findings must be produced.
 The written report is subject to the approval in writing of the Local Planning Authority.
-The report of the findings must include:
+The report of the findings must be produced.
+The written report is subject to the approval in writing of the Local Planning Authority.
+The report of the findings must be produced.

-- a) a survey of the extent, scale and nature of contamination; - b) an assessment of the potential risks to: - o human health, - property (existing or proposed) including buildings, crops, livestock, pets, woodland and service lines and pipes, - o adjoining land, - o groundwaters and surface waters, - o ecological systems, - archaeological sites and ancient monuments; - c) an appraisal of remedial options, and proposal of the preferred option(s).
+- a) a survey of the extent, scale and nature of contamination; - b) an assessment of the potential risks to: - o human health, - property (existing or proposed) including buildings, crops, livestock, pets, woodland and service lines and pipes, - o adjoining land, - o groundwaters and surface waters, - o ecological systems, - o archaeological sites and ancient monuments; - c) an appraisal of remedial options, and proposal of the preferred option(s).